Released on July 26, 2018

-Some of the construction the east central area this week includes:
+Some of the seal coating work this week includes:

 If you’re planning to travel, check the Highway Hotline at www.saskatchewan.ca/highwayhotline, which provides up-to-date information on construction, emergency road closures, the status of ferries, barges and other road activities.
 Information is also available by calling 511.